Urist-McDeveloper/nbody/README.md

 - [x] Use specialization constants to make sure CPU and GPU simulations always have the same parameters
 - [x] Add pushing force which is stronger than gravity at short distances
 - [x] Make GPU buffers device-local for performance improvements
+- [x] Allow performing multiple updates in a single World_UpdateVK call by chaining pipeline dispatches